CMJ USA Blog

 Topic: Ministry Updates

-The LORD has been expanding our tent pegs in 2024.
-We've added staff.
-We'll soon launch Bridge Builders Essentials and the Aleph Dinner and Discussion program.
-We've exhibited at big events, like the Anglican Church of North American Assembly and the Messiah Conference.
-We love to meet you all in person.
+The LORD has continued to stretch us at CMJ USA in 2025.
+We're back on social media.
+We've launched Bridge Builders Essentials.
+The Emunah Course is nearly done.
 We are moving the direction the Lord has called us.
 God wants us to build bridges with our Jewish neighbors, and we are filling up the toolbox for you.
-Gathering and preparing resources like Bridge Builders Essentials and the Aleph Dinner and Discussion program has a financial cost.
+Gathering and preparing resources like Bridge Builders Essentials, Jewish/Christian Ministry Guide, and the Emunah Course has a financial cost.
 As Director Emeritus Philip Bottomley reminds me, "The Lord pays for what he orders."
 But we also know that the Lord loves to use his saints to be conduits of his abundant provision.
 We are grateful for those of you who are regular givers.
 Thank you!
 You are integral partners.
 If you are not yet a financial partner, please prayerfully consider coming alongside us.

 “Unless the Lord builds the [bridge], those who build it labor in vain.”
 Please pardon this paraphrase of Psalm 127:1.
 By saying bridge instead of house, we refer to our developing Bridge Builder program which will equip and activate church outreach teams to rebuild trust and nurture relationships with the synagogue down the street.
 In light of nearly 2,000 years of fraught Jewish-Christian relations, this is a daunting task.
 We must only attempt it covered in prayer.